Mirza Ghulam Ahmad: Post-claim

 In time, Mirza Ghulam Ahmad's claim of being the mujaddid (reformer) of his era became more explicit.
 In one of his most well-known and praised works, Barahin-e-Ahmadiyya, a voluminous work, he claimed to be the Messiah of Islam.
 Muslims have maintained that Jesus will return in the flesh during the last age.
 Mirza Ghulam Ahmad, by contrast, asserted that Jesus had in fact survived crucifixion and died of old age much later in Kashmir, where he had migrated.
 According to Mirza Ghulam Ahmad, the promised Mahdi was a symbolic reference to a spiritual leader and not a military leader in the person of Jesus Christ as is believed by many Muslims.
 With this proclamation, he also rejected the idea of armed Jihad and argued that the conditions for such Jihad are not present in this age, which requires defending Islam by the pen and tongue but not with the sword.
 Mirza Ghulam Ahmad wrote two books named Tuhfa-e-Qaiseriya and Sitara-e-Qaiseriya in which he invited Queen Victoria to embrace Islam and forsake Christianity.

 Reaction of religious scholars

 Following his claim to be the Promised Messiah and Mahdi, one of his adversaries prepared a Fatwa (decree) of disbelief against Mirza Ghulam Ahmad, declaring him a kafir (disbeliever), a deceiver, and a liar.
 The decree permitted killing him and his followers.
 It was taken all around India and was signed by some two hundred religious scholars.

 Some years later, a prominent Muslim leader and scholar, Ahmed Raza Khan Barelvi, was to travel to the Hejaz to collect the opinions of the religious scholars of Mecca and Madina.
-He compiled these opinions in his work Husamul Haramain (The Sword of the Two Holy Mosques), in which he calls Ahmad was an apostate.
+He compiled these opinions in his work Husamul Haramain (The Sword of the Two Holy Mosques), in which he calls Ahmad an apostate.
 The consensus of about thirty-four religious scholars was that Ahmad's beliefs were blasphemous and tantamount to apostasy and that he must be punished by imprisonment and, if necessary, by execution.